shhnjk/shhnjk.github.io/investigations/js-self-profiling/README.md

 However, I believe that Chromium implementation at the time of writing can't provide more precise timer than `performance.now()`.
 See [Limitation of _sampleInterval_](#limitation-of-sampleinterval) for more details on this.

-## How to used JS Self-Profiling API
+## How to use JS Self-Profiling API

 The API allows developers to take a sample profiling of JS execution.